A Learning-based Adaptive Compliance Method for Symmetric Bi-manual Manipulation: SIMULATION RESULTS AND REAL WORLD EXPERIMENTS

 \subsubsection{Evaluation of the Generalization}

-We design two test scenarios to verify the generalization of our algorithm in dual-arm cooperative peg-in-hole assembly.
+We design two test scenarios in the simulation environment to verify the generalization of our algorithm in dual-arm cooperative peg-in-hole assembly.
+Given the poor performance of \textbf{TD3} and \textbf{SAC}, we only compare our algorithm with the other two algorithms, named \textbf{LAC w/ fixed Imp} and \textbf{LAC w/o LSTM}.

 The first scenario is to verify the effectiveness of \textbf{LAC} in the presence of a position error in the assembly environment.
 Specifically, a random error ranging from 1mm to 5mm is added to the hole centre on the y-z plane.
-Furthermore, the PD position error controller and the agent cannot obtain this error information.
 In 20 test experiments, our algorithm has the highest number of successful attempts (18), followed by \textbf{LAC w/o LSTM} (14), and \textbf{LAC w/ fixed Imp} with the minimum (13).
 Fig. \ref{PegErr} visually shows the mean and standard deviation of the three algorithms on the maximum environmental contact force and assembly steps.
 The results indicate that our method better balances assembly speed and contact force.
 Although the average assembly time of \textbf{LAC w/o LSTM} is slightly lower than ours, the average contact force it generated is larger.
-On the other hand, the average maximum contact force and assembly time of \textbf{LAC w/ fixed Imp} are the largest because it cannot adjust impedance parameters according to the current interaction states.
+On the other hand, the average maximum contact force and assembly time of \textbf{LAC w/ fixed Imp} are the largest because it cannot adjust impedance parameters.

-The other is to test the adaptivity of our algorithm in various material environments.
-Unlike moderate stiffness and damping of the hole in training, we set up four test environments with large (small) stiffness and large (small) damping.
+The other scenario is to test the adaptability of our algorithm in various material environments.
 Table \ref{PegForce} and Table \ref{PegStep} display the maximum environmental contact force and assembly steps of different algorithms in varying stiffness and damping test environments.
 The tables show that the variable impedance has excellent adaptability in large stiffness environments.
 In comparison, the maximum contact force of \textbf{LAC w/ fixed Imp} exceeds the specified safety threshold and cannot complete assembly operation in large stiffness environments.
 All three algorithms show an increase in maximum contact force in environments with large damping.
 Our algorithm's assembly steps demonstrate remarkable stability in different environments, while the assembly steps of the other two algorithms increase to varying degrees.